contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-Now, to add our Asset to an Entry, we must update our Content Type `Blog Posts` to include an `image` field:
+Now, to add our asset to an entry, we must update our content type `Blog Posts` to include an `image` field:

 #### URL